abesford/seizzmic-site-0c00b/src/pages/what-we-do/cyber-security.md

 As always this depends on the context, but there are three common themes I would highlight from recent work.

-Firstly, we need to help senior leaders understand cybersecurity better.
-Transformation is a leadership problem and sits in the realm of the boardroom; it is made possible by leaders understanding what it means, and setting out a vision for the organization.
+# We help senior leaders understand cyber-security better

+Transformation is a leadership problem and sits in the realm of the boardroom; it is made possible by leaders understanding what it means, and setting out a vision for the organisation.
 Those people generally don’t have a deep understanding of cybersecurity, but increasingly recognize how critical it is, because they have heard of WannaCry ransomware, Cambridge Analytica data mining, and British Airways/Marriott fines under GDPR.

-Secondly, we need to focus on creating the right conditions in the organization for delivering new services.
+# We help you create the right conditions in your organisation for delivering new services

 This means enabling people and empowering teams.
 Someone in your organization is eventually going to end up attempting to do secure service design themselves – with or without any guidance from specialists.
 Cybersecurity practitioners need to collaborate across the organization, avoid creating factions, and make sure it gets done right and integrates with your other layers of defence.

-Finally, we need to embrace digital change and experiment.
+# We help you embrace digital change and experiment

 Any big organization needs to be able to operate while under persistent threats and sophisticated attacks.
 And you need your teams to be enabled to experiment (safely), test and learn what works, and continuously evolve services to deal with the evolving landscape they operate in.
 Security leaders can and should be at the heart of safely delivering the transformation ambition.